 CELLCEPT, 250MG, CAPSULE

 This medication is typically used to prevent organ transplant rejection.
-It may also be used for the treatment of pulmonary fibrosis.
 Even though you may not feel its effects, this medication takes effect within a few hours.

 How to use this medication